DavidAJohnston/DecentralizedApplications/README.md

 Development of decentralized applications takes place in three steps.

-**Step 1: A whitepaper is published describing the DA and its features**
+**Step 1: A whitepaper is published describing the DApp and its features**

-As in the case of Bitcoin, the most common way by which a DA takes form is by the public release of a whitepaper that describes the protocol, its features, and its implementation.
+As in the case of Bitcoin, the most common way by which a DApp takes form is by the public release of a whitepaper that describes the protocol, its features, and its implementation.
 After the public release, feedback from the community is necessary for the further development of the DA.

 **Step 2: Initial tokens are distributed**

-If the DA is using the mining mechanism to distribute its tokens, a reference software program is released so that it can be used for mining.
+If the DApp is using the mining mechanism to distribute its tokens, a reference software program is released so that it can be used for mining.
 In the case of Bitcoin, a reference software program was released and the initial transaction block was created.

-If the DA is using the fundraising mechanism, a wallet software becomes available to the stakeholders of the DA, so that they can exchange the tokens of the DA.
+If the DApp is using the fundraising mechanism, a wallet software becomes available to the stakeholders of the DApp, so that they can exchange the tokens of the DA.
 In the case of Mastercoin, an Exodus fundraising address and a wallet script were publicly released.

-If the DA is using the development mechanism, a bounty system is put in place that allows the suggestion of tasks to be performed, the tracking of the people who are working on those tasks and the criteria by which bounties can be awarded.
+If the DApp is using the development mechanism, a bounty system is put in place that allows the suggestion of tasks to be performed, the tracking of the people who are working on those tasks and the criteria by which bounties can be awarded.

-**Step 3: The ownership stake of the DA is spread**
+**Step 3: The ownership stake of the DApp is spread**

 As tokens from mining, fundraising and collaboration are distributed to a greater number of participants, the ownership of the DA becomes less and less centralized and participants that held a majority stake at earlier have less and less control.
 As the DA matures, participants with more diverse skills are incentivized to make valuable contributions, and the ownership of the DA is distributed further.
-Through market forces the tokens of a DA are transferred to those who value it the most.
+Through market forces the tokens of a DApp are transferred to those who value it the most.
 Those individuals then can contribute to the development of the DA in the areas that they have an expertise.

 The case of Bitcoin illustrates the point.
 By some estimates, Satoshi Nakamoto mined many of the first 1,000,000 bitcoins.
 As developers contributed code to Bitcoin and miners contributed computational power to the Bitcoin network, the market began to value bitcoins more highly.
 As the system matured even more, people with diverse skills started valuing Bitcoin and contributing to its development.
 Now that more than 12 million bitcoins are in circulation and Satoshi Nakamoto's high original ownership stake has been diluted.